 This recording system will capture high quality audio from a lavalier microphone attached to a small recorder that’s easily concealable.
 It records audio on a micro SDHD memory card (included).
 You can tape the microphone underneath your shirt to your chest or clothing and conceal the wire and recording pack underneath your clothing.
 This is not a wireless recorder; it doesn’t transmit to anywhere, but instead records straight to the unit.
 Comes with a pair of headphones.

-This spy recorder will capture audio and video for up to 6 hours on its built in memory storage.
+This spy recorder will capture audio for several hours on its built in memory storage.
 You can easily slip this pen into a shirt pocket or place it on a desk and hit record to capture audio.
-It even writes if you need to use it as a pen (it comes with eight refillable ink cartridges).
+It even writes if you need to use it as a pen (it comes with 2 refillable ink cartridges).
 To transfer it to a computer simply unscrew the top of the pen and plug it in via the included USB connector.
-It can even serve as an 8GB USB flash drive if desired.
+It can even serve as an 16GB USB flash drive if desired.
 Works with Mac OSX and Windows.